ID3-AndroidAppDev/ID3_w3QuizApp/README.md

 ## Usage

-When you launch the app, it will display a splash screen followed by a mode selection screen where you can choose between two quiz modes:
+When you launch the app, it will display a quiz mode selection screen where you can choose between two quiz modes:

 - **Multiple Choice**: You will be presented with multiple-choice questions.
 Select the correct answer from the available options to earn points.
 - **Open-Ended**: You will be asked to provide a text answer to the question.
 The app will compare your answer with the correct one and give feedback.